Meilisearch v1.14 is here ✨ Read more on our blog

 3. Cost-effective implementation: Lexical matching in hybrid search reduces memory usage compared to pure semantic search engines.
 This is crucial for lowering cloud costs related to storage and computational demand, especially since keyword search algorithms do not depend on GPUs.

-4. Increased search speed: Opinly, a company that allows you to monitor your competitors' websites, was able to increase the search speed and the relevance of results by adopting hybrid search technologies.
+4. Increased search speed: Opinly, a company that allows you to monitor your competitors' websites, adopted hybrid search technologies to enhance the quality and contextual accuracy of its search results.

 5. Personalization and adaptability: Hybrid search systems can be configured to dynamically adjust the weight of keywords and semantic relevance or provide the user with control over it.
-The NFSA collection has this option available in their search engine.
+The NFSA collection has this option available in their search engine, very similar to Meilisearch's hybrid search.

 Hybrid search provides significant advantages across various business domains, offering speed, robustness, and efficiency.
 However, it is not always the optimal solution for every search application.
 The next chapter will explore its limitations and when alternative approaches may be more suitable.